citation-file-format/citation-file-format/1.0.1/specifications.md

 **`authors`**, **`contact`**, **`editors`**, **`editors-series`**, **`recipients`**, **`senders`**, **`translators`**

-These keys take a collection of [person objects](#person-objects) as value.
+These keys take a collection of entity objects or [person objects](#person-objects) as value.
 Person objects provide a fixed set of keys to reference individuals, including a detailed set for specifiying personal names, an affiliation, etc.